Weed in Salalah

 Why Salalah?

 From a social standpoint, the presence of weed in Salalah is a cause for concern for many families.
 The drug can significantly impact an individual’s mental and physical health, impair cognitive function, and lead to behavior changes.
 In some cases, it can lead to addiction, affecting relationships, employment, and overall quality of life.
-The stigma surrounding drug use also makes it difficult for those who are struggling to seek help, leading to feelings of isolation and shame.

 Health Risks Associated with Marijuana Use